heogden/glmmsr/README.md

 The `glmmsr` package aims to offer progress on both of these problems.

 The sequential reduction approximation to the likelihood is controlled by a parameter (`k`) which allows the user to trade-off accuracy of the approximation against computation time.
-I am currently rewriting the code for the sequential reduction approximation, and it is not yet available in `glmmsr`.
-A previous version of the code is available as supplementary material to Ogden (2015).

-Currently, `glmmsr` provides an extended interface to `lme4`.
+`glmmsr` also provides an extended interface to `lme4`.
 This interface allows easy fitting of pairwise comparison and many other interesting models, which are difficult to fit directly with `lme4`.

 The function used to fit a GLMM is `glmerSR`, which is based on `glmer` from `lme4`.
 A typical call would look like